gabridome/docs/bitcoinclients.md

 ## Full Validating Node

+"A [full node][fullNode] is a program that fully validates transactions and blocks.".

-The first types of wallet we examine is the one that can be activated with a [Full Validating Node][fullNode].
+The first types of wallet we examine is the one that can be activated with a Full Validating Node.

-"A full node is a program that fully validates transactions and blocks." [fullNode]
+The simplest explanation I have read is the one reported by Doctor Adam Back when he says that the full nodes are like the anti counter-fitting machines you can find in many shops: for one, they ensure the merchant that he is receiving good money but also they help in maintaining the system clean of fake money in general.

+While a wallet software main purpose should be the correct management of the personal finance of the user.
+For a full validating node, the wallet component is a by-product of its duty of keeping the system healthy and serve a correct version state of the Bitcoin economy, so while it can serve the correct image of the status of the accounting, it can also be used by the user to manage his money.

 To do this in a trustless way, it must have [downloaded and verified ALL][IBD] the transactions occurred in the Bitcoin network and from then on, it receives all the new